FAQs

 These provisions are likely to be modified according to the directives of the French Ministry of Higher Education.

-The application portal can be found on the Admissions page of the Institut Polytechnique de Paris website.
+• The application portal can be found following this link, or on the Admissions page of the Institut Polytechnique de Paris website.

-Once your application file is complete, you must verify it before the end of the round of application you are applying to.
+• Once your application file is complete, you must submit it before the end of the round of application you are applying to.

 The Admissions team will check all submitted application files, even incomplete ones.